Maureen O'Hara: 1950–1957: Work with John Ford, Westerns and adventure films

 The following year she appeared in The Redhead from Wyoming, which she dismissed as "another western stinkeroo for Universal", and appeared in another western with Jeff Chandler, War Arrow.
 O'Hara noted that "Jeff was a real sweetheart, but acting with him was like acting with a broomstick".

 In 1954, O'Hara starred in Malaga, also known as Fire over Africa, which was shot on location in Spain.
 O'Hara played a Mata Hari-like character, a secret agent who attempts to find the ringleader of a smuggling ring in Tangiers.
 Malone compares the relationship in the film between O'Hara as Joanne and Macdonald Carey as agent Van Logan to that of Bogart and Bacall, with frequent verbal sparring.
 The Monthly Film Bulletin wrote: "Maureen O'Hara looks very handsome in Technicolor but her expressions are limited—mostly to disgust at shooting smugglers or pulling knives from dying men".

-In 1955, O'Hara made her fourth picture with Ford, The Long Gray Line, which she considered being "by far the most difficult" due to declining relations with John Ford.
+In 1955, O'Hara made her fourth picture with Ford, The Long Gray Line, which she considered being "by far the most difficult" due to declining relations with Ford.
 John Wayne had originally intended co-starring, but due to a conflicting schedule O'Hara recommended Tyrone Power in replacement.
 Malone notes that the Irish accents by O'Hara and Power are overdone, and that there is little trace of a Donegal accent in it.
 The film production marked the lowest point of O'Hara's relationship with Ford, and each day he would greet her with "Well, did Herself have a good shit this morning?".
 He would ask the crew if she was in a good mood, and if that was the case, he would say "then we're going to have a horrible day" and vice versa.
 He would provoke her by telling her to "move her fat Irish ass".
 Their relationship deteriorated further when O'Hara reportedly saw him kissing an actor on set; Ford knew that she thought he was a closeted homosexual.
 In The Magnificent Matador, O'Hara played a spoiled, wealthy American who falls in love with a brooding, tormented, about-to-retire matador (Anthony Quinn) in Mexico.
 Ava Gardner, who was dating a bullfighter in real life, Luis Miguel Dominguín, and Lana Turner were considered for O'Hara's part of Karen Harrison.
 The film was panned by the critics.
 One of her best-known roles came later year, playing Lady Godiva in Lady Godiva of Coventry.
 Contrary to what Universal claimed to the press, O'Hara was not nude in the film, wearing a "full-length body leotard and underwear that was concealed by my long tresses".